LET'S TALK ABOUT TAXI VEHICLES. -Fred Stock

 passenger is cramped and folded in the rear seat, he won't book you for the

 return trip.
-Lincoln Town Car (NOT the Continental - too small), Cadillac
+Lincoln Town Car (NOT the Continental - too small and and electronically impossible), Cadillac

-DeVille, larger Buicks, Chevrolet Astro Vans and SUV's, Ford Crown Victoria, Mercury Grand
+DeVille, larger Buicks, Chevrolet Astro Vans, Ford Crown Victoria, Mercury Grand

-Marquis, Chevy Caprice (if you can find one), Chrysler Co.
-Caravan/Villager/Town&Country line, all
+Marquis, Chevy Caprice (if you can find one), Chrysler Company vehicles like the Caravan/Villager/Town&Country line, all

 good choices.
 Lincoln Town Car and Ford Aerostar - good.
-Ford Windstar/Freestar - bad - they
+Ford Windstar/Freestar - bad choice - they

 have possible transmission and brake problems in our experience.
 Toyota Sienna